Early Childhood (Preschool)

 BIRTH TO THREE

-For infants and toddlers, birth to age three, the White River School District has contracts with local agencies to determine if your child is following a typical pattern of development.
-If your child demonstrates developmental delays, he/she can receive intervention services through this birth to three agency.
-Birth To Three Developmental Center 253-874-5445.
+For infants and toddlers, birth to age 3, the White River School District has contracts with local agencies to determine if your child is following a typical pattern of development.
+If your child demonstrates developmental delays, he/she can receive intervention services through the birth-to-three agency.
+Please contact the Birth-to-Three Developmental Center at 253-874-5445.